 In This Article:

 Oils, especially those from plants, are nothing new to the cosmetic industry—they’re commonplace in products like moisturizers, serums and even makeup.
-But you’ve likely noticed that more and more brands are launching pure oils like argan, jojoba, passion fruit (as in Tarte Maracuja Oil), or blends of oils with claims to treat everything from acne to rosacea and wrinkles.
-Are these worth exploring or are they just a slippery slope to more skin problems?
+But you’ve likely noticed that more and more brands are launching pure oils like argan, jojoba, coconut, or blends of oils with claims to treat everything from acne to rosacea and wrinkles.
+Are these worth exploring, and if so, how do you know which one is right for you?

-We’ll take a look at what you can really expect from incorporating oils into your routine so you can decide whether they’re right for you!
-These oils aren’t right for everyone, so read on for the scoop!
+We’ll take a look at what you can really expect from incorporating oils into your routine—but these oils aren’t right for everyone, so read on for the scoop.

-If you have dry skin and find that your moisturizer isn’t quite doing the job (especially during the colder months of the year), experimenting with a non-fragrant plant oil may be just the thing your skin needs—and any non-fragrant oil, plant-based or synthetic, also can be used for dry skin around the eyes.
+If you have dry skin and find that your moisturizer isn’t quite doing the job (especially during the colder months of the year), mixing in a little non-fragrant plant oil may be just the thing your skin needs—and any non-fragrant plant oil may be used around the eyes.
+FYI: Those with oily or combination skin likely won’t find face oils necessary given the amount of moisture they add.
+Those with combination skin whose dry areas are very dry can benefit, but the trick is to keep the oil away from your oil-prone areas, which isn’t easy because oils are slick and will move on skin.

-However, when it comes to facial oils, it’s important to keep your expectations realistic.
-Concerns such as sun damage, wrinkles, rosacea, and acne are all complex issues that require a combination of products to treat.
+Concerns such as sun damage and wrinkles, rosacea, and acne are all complex issues that require a combination of products to treat.
 Skin itself is a complex organ that can never have all of its needs satisfied by a single ingredient (even with anti-aging powerhouses like retinol or vitamin C) or a single product.

-All non-fragrant plant oils add moisture and often a wonderful smoothness to skin and will have some antioxidant benefit.
-Despite what you may read in beauty magazines, on blogs or on skin care discussion boards, there is no best facial oil.
+All non-fragrant plant oils add moisture to skin and will have some antioxidant benefit.
+Despite what you may read in beauty magazines, on blogs, or on skin-care discussion boards, there is no best face oil.
 For example, many beauty “experts” herald argan oil as being loaded with fatty acids, but it’s actually low in fatty acids when compared to more common oils like hemp, corn or castor oil.
+But argan oil sounds more alluring than corn oil, doesn’t it?

-So, whether you opt for grapeseed, coconut, jojoba, argan or olive, each is just as beneficial as the other but will have varying textures/weight.
-You may find that aesthetically, certain oils work better for you than others—experiment to see what you prefer.
+Whether you opt for grapeseed, coconut, jojoba, argan or almond and on and on, each is just as generally beneficial as the other but will have varying textures/weight.
+You may find that aesthetically, certain oils work better for you than others, so experiment to see what you prefer.
 Generally, the higher the saturated fat content of the oil’s source (like coconut) the heavier the oil is likely to feel.
+Grapeseed oil is much lower in saturated fat, so it feels considerably lighter than coconut oil.

-Note: If you’re considering adding a plant oil to your routine, avoid essential/fragrant oils (like lavender or any type of citrus).
+If you’re considering adding a plant oil to your routine, avoid essential/fragrant oils (like lavender, eucalyptus, or any type of citrus).
 These fragrant oils do not have the same benefits as the non-fragrant variety, and they contain compounds that have significant potential to irritate skin.
-For example, most citrus oils can be phototoxic to skin when exposed to UV light (leaving skin discolored).
-A surprising number of facial oils contain non-fragrant and fragrant oils, so choose carefully and opt for fragrance-free.
+For example, many citrus oils can be phototoxic to skin when exposed to UV light (leaving skin discolored).
+A surprising number of face oils contain non-fragrant and fragrant oils, so choose carefully and opt for fragrance-free.

-A facial oil can be a great way to supplement your moisturizer or serum if you find you need a little extra moisture or have stubborn dry, flaky patches your moisturizer isn’t quite improving— just don’t rely on any facial oil to solve more significant concerns like wrinkles, rosacea or acne.
-If you’re considering adding a facial oil to your routine, be sure to experiment with less expensive options you can find at the local health food store first.
-Those are always a better bet than the often highly fragranced oils you'll find at the cosmetics counter or shops like Sephora.
+A face oil can be a great way to supplement your moisturizer or serum if you find you need a little extra moisture or have stubborn dry, flaky patches your moisturizer isn’t quite improving— just don’t rely on any face oil to solve more significant concerns like wrinkles, rosacea or acne—and think twice about using one if you have oily skin, as adding more oil isn’t likely to make your skin happy.

 Get exclusive beauty advice delivered twice a month.
 Unsubscribe at any time.